Philipp15b/php-i18n/README.md

 <?php
 	echo L::greeting;
 	// If 'en' is applied: 'Hello World'

 	echo L::category_somethingother;
 	// If 'en' is applied: 'Something other...'

 	echo L::last_modified("today");
 	// Could be: 'Last modified: today'

+	echo L($string);
+	// Outputs a dynamically chosen static property

+	echo L($string, $args);
+	// Same as L::last_modified("today");

 ?>
 ```

 As you can see, you can also call the constant as a function.
-It will be formatted with [vprintf](http://php.net/manual/en/function.vprintf.php).
+It will be formatted with [vsprintf](http://php.net/manual/en/function.vsprintf.php).

+A helper function with the same name as the class help access the constants dynamically if ever need.

 Thats it!